When you execute a mysqladmin status command, you should see something like this:

 possible to increase the limit and how to do so.

-table_open_cache is related to
+table_open_cache is related

-cache size of at least
+have a table cache size of at least

-N is the maximum number of tables per
+N is the maximum number of tables

 Make sure that your operating system can handle the number of